-The Local Disaster Coordinator

-Murweh Local Disaster Management Group

-PO Box 63

-CHARLEVILLE QLD 4470
+By Mail The Local Disaster Coordinator Murweh Local Disaster Management Group PO Box 63 CHARLEVILLE QLD 4470 In Person Murweh Shire Council Office 95-101 Alfred Street, Charleville.
+By email mail@murweh.qld.gov.au

 The LDC may approve inconsequential amendments to this plan.
 Any changes to the intent of this plan must be endorsed by the Murweh LDMG and approved by Murweh Shire Council.
 The following table lists all approved changes and amendments to this plan: